fsu-fall2022-capstone/Project-Group-5/progress_report.md

 > 2) The software requirements and design document was written by Robert, this includes all sections/diagrams as well.
 > 3) The software IT document was written by Cameron, this includes all sections.
 > 4) Source code contributions:
->>> Joshua: Worked on upgrading the api of the bot (ratelimits and auto-authentication), formatting issues, bug fixes and other maintenance tasks.
+>>> Joshua: Worked on upgrading the api of the bot (ratelimit and auto-authentication), formatting issues, bug fixes and other maintenance tasks.
 >>> Robert: Worked on formatting API responses, with major contributions to responses from the Nation API and the Region API
 >>> Nicholas: Worked on formatting API responses, minor contributions to responses from the Nation API and major contributions to the responses from the World Assembly API
 >>> Tyler: Worked primarily with Robert on formatting responses from the Nation and Region APIs.